okaltiok/PHD-SLAM-3.0/README.md

 2. PHD-SLAM 3.0 with synthetic data.\
     a) Open file ".\PHD-SLAM-3.0\Synthetic Data\MonteCarloSimulations.m"\
     b) Set option = 1 and run the code to create the data.\
     c) Set option = 2 and run the code to perform the Monte Carlo simulations (MCSs).
 This will take some time since it will perform 100 MCS with 1, 10 and 100 particles.
-You should get the following results (the cpu times might differ since it is computer dependent):
+You should get the following results:

         N:1,   Pos.=11.13 [m], Head.=1.33 [deg], GOSPA=102.42 [m], ESS=100.00 [%]
         N:10,  Pos.= 2.20 [m], Head.=0.29 [deg], GOSPA= 26.34 [m], ESS= 70.03 [%]